devgregw/AuthenticiOS/Pods/Target Support Files/Pods-AuthenticiOS/Pods-AuthenticiOS-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## Crashlytics

+Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+Crashlytics Kit: Copyright 2018 Crashlytics, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
+OSS: http://get.fabric.io/terms/opensource.txt

+## Fabric

+Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## Firebase

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseAnalytics

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseAuth

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseCore

-Copyright 2017 Google

-## FirebaseCrash

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseDatabase

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseInstanceID

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseMessaging

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseStorage

-Copyright 2017 Google
+Copyright 2018 Google

 ## FirebaseUI